Busedame/get_next_line/README.md

 ---

-### Memory allocation
+## So how does get_next_line() work?

-`static variables` was a new (and crucial) concept to me while working with this project.
+Let's talk about `static variables`!
+This was a new (and crucial) concept to me while working with this project.
 To understand the concept of
 static variables, I will give a short reminder of how stack and heap memory allocation works.

 ### Stack and heap memory